malafarzu/Exquisite-corpse-KeThien/README.md

 # The Adventures of Froggo the frog
-It's the story of a little frog named Froggo...
+It's the story of a little frog named Froggo.
+His parents was